CDCgov/phdi/docs/geocoding_beta/overview.md

     - No API key needed
     - Returned information includes standardized address, latitude, longitude, Census Tract, Census Block, and Census GEOID

+**Which geocoding service should I use?**

+Although the Smarty and Census geocoding services operate very similarly in the SDK, there are some differences that may impact which service you use.
+Below are the key differences between the services.
+- Returned items:
+    - Both: line (street number and name), city, state, postal code, county FIPS code, county name, latitude, longitude
+    - Smarty-only: precision (zip5 or zip9; Census defaults to zip5)
+    - Census-only: Geoid, census tract, census block
+- Address-specificity:
+    - The Census API only returns street number and name, and does not include any secondary address information (e.g., apt number, floor, etc.).
+    - For an example address, e.g., 123 Main St Apt B, the returns will look like:
+        - Smarty: 123 Main Street Apt B
+        - Census: 123 Main Street
+    - Note that when using the Census geocoding service with FHIR resources, the address (line) cannot be overwritten.
+To prevent a loss of output information, please use the geocoding service that best suits your needs.

+For example use cases and additional guidance on the geocoding services, please see the [Common Uses](https://github.com/CDCgov/phdi/blob/main/tutorials/geospatial-tutorial.md#common-uses) documentation.

 **Receiving a CDC subsidized Smarty license (API key)**

 - Create a [ticket in the phdi repo](https://github.com/CDCgov/phdi/issues/new/choose) to request to become a Geocoding Beta partner.
 Creating this ticket will kick-off the process to retrieve a CDC-subsidized Smarty license.